 One way that seagrass and other seabed habitats can be damaged is through boaters dropping anchors and installing moorings which drag on the bottom.
 These impacts can remove seagrass and mean it can’t grow back.
 These problems can have STEM based solutions - we would like to challenge your students to work on a project to help boaters protect the seabed.
-With examples from the project and assistance from your ReMEDIES expert, the class can produce an engineering-based solution to a real-world problem.
+Using recycled materials, examples from the project, and assistance from your ReMEDIES expert, the class will design, model, and market an engineering-based solution to a real-world problem.

 We are primarily working with schools within the project areas of Isles of Scilly, Falmouth, Plymouth, The Solent and Essex.
 However, if your school is outside of these areas, we still want to work with you, please get in touch to see what we can do.

 For Ocean Superheroes, please email email@example.com